Menachem Mendel Schneerson: International outreach

-That same year, Schneerson sent his first emissary to Morocco, and established schools and a synagogue for the Moroccan Jewish community.
-In 1958 Schneerson established schools and synagogs in Detroit, Michigan, in Milan, Italy, and in London, England.
-In 1988, Schneerson sent 22-year-old Rabbi Shmuley Boteach as a Chabad-Lubavitch shaliach (emissary) to Oxford, England, where he served as rabbi to Oxford University's students for 11 years.
+That same year, Schneerson sent his first emissary to Morocco and established schools and a synagogue for the Moroccan Jewish community.
+In 1958, Schneerson established schools and synagogues in Detroit, Michigan, in Milan, Italy, and in London.
 Beginning in the 1960s, Schneerson instituted a system of "mitzvah campaigns" to encourage the observance of ten basic Jewish practices, such as tefillin for men, Shabbat candles for women, and loving your fellow for all people.
-Schneersohn's campaign brought the concept of tefillin to Jewish men everywhere, and he has been referred to as "the great modern popularizer of tefillin."
+Schneersohn's campaign brought the concept of tefillin to Jewish men everywhere, and he has been referred to as "the great modern popularizer of tefillin".
 Until his campaign, tefillin was largely the domain of the meticulously observant.

 Following the death of his mother Chana Schneerson in 1964, Schneerson began to offer an additional weekly sermon in her memory.
-These sermons consisted of original insights and unprecedented analysis of Rashi's Torah commentary, which were delivered at the regular public gatherings.
+These sermons consisted of original insights and unprecedented analysis of Rashi's Torah commentary, delivered at regular public gatherings.
 Schneerson gave these sermons each week until 1992.

 Chanukah campaign

 In 1973, Schneerson started a Chanukah campaign to encourage all Jews worldwide to light their own menorah.
-After all tin menorahs were given out that year, a military manufacturer was commissioned to make tens of thousands of additional menorahs for distribution.
-In 1974, a public lighting of a Chanukah menorah was held by the Liberty Bell in Philadelphia, Pennsylvania and in years following menorah lightings on public grounds were conducted in cities worldwide.
-Legal challenges to the lightings on public grounds reached the Supreme Court and it was ruled that public lightings did not violate the Constitution.
+After all-tin menorahs were given out that year, a military manufacturer was commissioned to distribute tens of thousands of additional menorahs.
+In 1974, a public lighting of a Chanukah menorah was held by the Liberty Bell in Philadelphia, Pennsylvania, and in years following, menorah lightings on public grounds were conducted in cities worldwide.
+Legal challenges to the lighting on public grounds reached the Supreme Court of the United States, and it was ruled that public lighting did not violate the Constitution.
 Public lightings continue in thousands of cities today.